RhysC/Trixie/README.md

   * see all the bootstrap js,css file
   * all the generated css/coffee files in app
   * run http://developer.yahoo.com/yslow/
+    * look at header expiry and gzip compression - http://stackoverflow.com/questions/7792648/how-to-get-gzip-and-expires-header-on-a-rails-3-1-1-app-on-heroku-cedar
+    * why are all the asset fils adding a query string to the url? (eg ?body=1). surely this makes them less cacheable?

 * ensure we are git ignoring the generated files
 * ensure the github repo is clean
 * review test coverage for exiting functionality - add test where coverage is inadequate